canonical/launchpad-manual/how-to/contributing-changes.rst

 Push your changes
 --------------------

-Once you are happy with your changes, stage and commit them, and then push to a personal repository.
+Once you are happy with your changes, stage and commit them, and then push to your fork.

-Next, you need to share your changes with the Launchpad maintainers, but you probably don't have permissions to push to the ``master`` branch of the Launchpad codebase.
-To share your changes with the Launchpad maintainers, you need to push your commit to a personal git repository.

 Create a merge proposal
 -----------------------